simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_23_notifications/notifications_ENU.md

     * Type: **Group**
     * Group: **TRN_ADMIN**
 5. Synchronise notification recipients
-    * Click on the **Synchronise Recipients** action available on the list of notifications
+    * Click on the **Synchronise Recipients** action available on the list of notifications.
+This action allows to generate a subscription for each one of the Notification's recipients.
 6. Add the **NOTI_READER** group to the **TRN_ADMIN** Profile
 7. Clear the cache